 Whether you’re looking for games to build your toddler’s language skills, or games to keep the young ones busy, here are some great play ideas for your infant or toddler.

-Give your grandchild some soaking wet sponges to play with outside.
+Give the child some soaking wet sponges to play with outside.
 Let him wash his trike, the mailbox, or even stamp wet sponge-shapes onto the sidewalk.
 Show him how he can squeeze the sponge to make the water come out—this builds physical skills in his hands and fingers.
 “Important” jobs like washing a tricycle or baby doll help toddlers feel like confident and helpful members of the family.
 As with all water activities, it is critical to supervise children carefully as they play.

-Give your grandchild a small basket and take her on a walk around your neighborhood or a local park or school.
+Give the child a small basket and take her on a walk around your neighborhood or a local park or school.
 See if she wants to pick up leaves and other “treasures” and put them in her basket.
 You might be surprised by how long your toddler will be happy to walk, snapping up leaf after leaf for her collection.
 This activity builds gross motor (large muscle) and fine motor (small muscle) skills as children walk, squat, and pick up their discoveries.